RayGuo-ergou/dotfiles/nvim/README.md

 # My neovim configuration with 💤 LazyVim

 This is my neovim configuration.
+And I constantly copy from my hero folke and Lazyvim 😜.

 # References